A bottle of Chardonnay, some Grand Marnier, lemonade concentrate, luscious fresh fruit and more makes for the best White Wine Sangria!

 It’s party time!
 My sister, Maddy, came to town from Denver to sell her one of a kind jewelry made from vintage pieces.
 I invited my friends and neighbors to come and see her baubles and have a bite to eat.
 Another one of my sisters, Mary, flew in from Seattle to join the fun.
-I enjoy serving a signature drink and with the weather cooperating for a change.
+I enjoy serving a signature drink and with the weather cooperating for a change, a cool beverage was in order.

 We had a lovely sunny day for the event, and a glass of white wine sangria sounded perfect.
 For autumn gatherings, an apple cider sangria is a delicious option!